Bridging the Divide: Research Survey | Inclusive Leadership Lab

 Chief Academic Officer, Inclusive Leadership Lab

 Ed.D. with expertise in academic architecture and curriculum design.
-Ensures every research instrument and program within the Lab is built on research that translates to real classroom and district practice — not just curriculum that looks good on paper.
+Ensures every research instrument and program within the Lab is built on research that translates to real classroom and district practice.

 Your voice belongs in this data

 This study only works if leaders across the country participate.
-The survey takes 12 to 15 minutes and your responses are fully confidential.
+12 to 15 minutes.
+Fully confidential.

 Bridging the Divide: National Research Survey